RomildoFH/RomildoFH.github.io/README.md

 console.log(printHello());

 ```
 This's amazing see you here.
-I'm ${firstName} ${lastName}, feel free to look around and call me if you need.
+I'm Romildo Silva, feel free to look around and call me if you need.
 ```
 ````